• Skip to primary navigation

 Ingredients for Vegan Bolognese laid out and labeled: diced tomatoes, diced mushrooms, onions, celery, garlic, shredded carrots, red lentils, almond milk, chopped walnuts, spices, red wine, almond milk, tamari and bay leaves.

-Perfect Spaghetti Squash
+Spaghetti Squash Step by Step

 The first thing you’ll want to do is prep the spaghetti squash to release some of the moisture so you’ll wind up with long strings that resemble angel hair pasta.

 Use a sharp knife to cut into 1-2″ horizontal rings.
 Cutting horizontally, rather than vertically will get you those long, tender al dente noodles.
-A 5″ paring knife makes this task easier.
-Use your knife to cut out the stringy, seedy center so you have donut shaped rings.

 Spaghetti Squash Rings sprinkled with kosher salt and set on a kitchen towel.